 She holds a Bachelor of Arts degree in Criminology with minors in English and Political Science from the University of South Florida.
 You better watch out.
 She is also a certified Law Enforcement Officer in the state of Florida.

-When she isn’t working, Erin and her four-year-old son, Coy are raising two kittens they adopted from the Polk County Humane Society.
-To relieve stress, she is also a Cross-Fit enthusiasts working out six days a week.
+When she isn’t working, Erin is an avid Cross-Fit enthusiasts working out six days a week.
 When she has any extra time, you can find her enjoying time by the water.

 Director of Paratransit

 He served our country.
 Now U.S. Army veteran Aaron Dunn serves the transportation disadvantaged as Citrus Connection’s Director of Paratransit.

 In just over a year, Dunn took his experience in transportation and logistics from the US Army and applied to improving the quality of life for so many people of Polk County who desperately need it.

 He coordinates the transit of over 20,000 people within the Transportation Disadvantaged (TD) and ADA populations among eight separate transportation providers for 17 municipalities across a 2,011 square mile area of operation.